Coronavirus SARS-CoV-2 – The New and Emerging Pathogen of 2020

 - Cleaning and disinfecting hard surfaces with products effective against Coronavirus

-DeVere has multiple products recognized by the EPA as effective against the Human Coronavirus:
+DeVere has multiple products recognized by the EPA as effective against the Human Coronavirus and on EPA List N (Disinfectants for Use Against SARS-CoV-2):

 - QDII Sanitizer (DeVere’s 4th generation quaternary ammonium chloride sanitizer base chemical)